Congratulations! You’re expecting a baby!

 Fortunately, oral health conditions that may occur during pregnancy can be prevented and treated.

 To avoid an issue from developing, make sure that you practice proper oral hygiene techniques throughout the entire length of your pregnancy.
+If you are lookin for some work to be done on your chimney we can give you the right people to call at chimney repair edison.
 You should brush your teeth at least two times a day with a fluoride toothpaste, and if possible, after meals.
 Some other preventative tips include:

 - Flossing daily